talkpython/100daysofweb-with-python-course/days/089-092-deployment/your-turn/README.md

 ### Source code for the web app

-Once the server is ready to run Python 3, you'll need to get your on the server.
+Once the server is ready to run Python 3, you'll need to get your source code on the server.
 Here you will need to decide what code to publish!
 If you are feeling adventurous, pick one of the apps you've created throughout this course and get it online.

 If you'd rather play it safe the first time around, we've included a working copy of bill tracker here: